ortus-boxlang/boxlang-docs/language/closures.md

 ## Closure Scopes

 A closure retains a copy of variables visible at its creation.
-The global variables (like Boxlang specific scopes) and the local variables (including declaring or outer function's local and arguments scope) are retained at the time of a closure creation.
+The global variables (like BoxLang specific scopes) and the local variables (including declaring or outer function's local and arguments scope) are retained at the time of a closure creation.
 Functions are static.

 The following details the scope of closure based on the way they are defined: